-No matter where you get your mortgage loan from, they’ll want to know that you meet the criteria.
+No matter where you get your conventional loan, the lender will verify that you meet their criteria.

 To qualify for a conventional loan, most conventional lenders require a credit score of 620 or higher.
 The better your credit score, the more favorable rates you’ll get.

 Debt-to-income (DTI) ratio